 This includes painting all the barriers around the ground, the painting and updating of the Harry Rudge Stand and the Shed End.

-There is a new disabled area currently under construction as well as new dug-outs, all of which will be ready for when football at the Grove recommences.
+There was a new disabled area constructed as well as new dug-outs, and a complete renovation of the changing rooms.

 Previous projects that the Friends of The Grove have funded is the re-development of the toilet block at the Old Hawne Lane end of the ground.

 The toilets had been in need for a face-lift for so many years now and is the one thing that lets The Grove down.

 We held a meeting with Ruth Hopkins General Manager and Head of Access & Development with Level Playing Field who aim to promote a positive, inclusive experience for disabled sports fans

 The Gents saw the most change with the old brick urinal off the wall, walls and ceiling clad and a brand new purpose built stainless steel urinal put in place and hot water thanks to a new water heater hot water.

 New made to measure uPVC windows were installed by local business Oak Lodge Doors and a new non slip floor installed courtesy of Manager Paul Smith's company.

 Following further consultation with Ruth the need for a disabled toilet facility was quickly identified so we then took the decision that the ladies toilet would become a ladies / unisex disabled toilet with disabled facilities and, hot water and a hand dryer.